WINGFO-HQ/Ecosapiens-BOT/README.md

-Here is a `README.md` file in English based on your requirements and the functionality we have built.

 # Ecosapiens Bot

 A simple Node.js bot for automating scans on Ecosapiens.
 It features multi-account support and a real-time dynamic dashboard in your terminal.